xviiYada Yahowah

 We will cultivate an appreciation for God’s Word.
 In so doing, we will reveal the names and titles our Creator selected.
 We will determine the proper recipient for each – something you may find shocking initially but ultimately reassuring.
 We will also expose the sordid history of religious texts and Bible translations.
 The truth in this regard may be difficult for many to accept even though the evidence is incontrovertible.

-Throughout the 8 volumes of Yada’ Yahowah, and in each of the collections which follow, including 3 volumes of An Introduction to God, 5 of Observations, 3, eventually 4, of Coming Home, 3 of Babel, 5 of Twistianity, and the 5 volumes of God Damn Religion, we will prevail by relying upon Yah.
+Throughout the 8 volumes of Yada’ Yahowah, and in each of the collections which follow, including 3 volumes of An Introduction to God, 5 of Observations, 3 of Coming Home, 3 of Babel, 5 of Twistianity, and the 5 volumes of God Damn Religion, we will prevail by relying upon Yah.
 We will commence with His Towrah Guidance and Teaching.
 By diligently composing and systematically analyzing amplified translations, then thoughtfully considering each word, we will find ourselves probing the implications of Creation, contemplating the instructive conditions of the Covenant, and observing Yahowah’s seven Invitations to be Called Out and Meet.
 Along the way, we will evaluate God’s most sweeping prophecies so that we know where we have been and understand exactly where we are going.

 We will come to realize that one man means more to us and to God than all others.
 His name is Dowd | David.
 He is the Mashyach | Messiah, the Melek | King, the Shepherd, Chosen One, Hand of God, Son of God, Firstborn, and Passover Lamb.
 Dowd is the central figure in God’s ongoing relationship with man and our Savior.